The Murder of Albina Lequiea

 December 15, 2018

 On Sunday December 16, 1973, 96-year-old Albina Christiana Lequiea was found murdered in her bed.
 She lived on the second floor of the Sisters of Saint Paul School in North Vancouver.
-This story is from Vancouver Exposed: Searching for the City’s Hidden History and is also part of a Cold Case Canada Podcast The Convent:… Continue reading The Murder of Albina Lequiea
+This story is from Vancouver Exposed: Searching for the City’s Hidden History The Convent: At first, it was thought that Albina had died from… Continue reading The Murder of Albina Lequiea

 Lolly, CFUN, and the Brill Trolley Bus